|

 Police Commander Andy Baker said: "Some of the items would raise a few eyebrows -- they look like some element of ritualism

 is involved."
 Among the items found was the skull of an animal which had a nail driven through it.
+Police are also looking at their connection with a Nigerian man arrested

 in Dublin earlier this month in connection with the investigation.
 Sam Onogigovie, 37, was held under an extradition warrant